Anomaly + Forecast: Find anomalies in your data

 Before you begin

-Anomaly detection and forecast can only be applied to time-series data within the following Amplitude charts: Event Segmentation, Conversion over Time (when counting by unique users for the entire funnel), User Sessions, Retention over Time, and Stickiness over Time.
+Anomaly detection and forecast work with time-series data within the following Amplitude charts: Event Segmentation, Conversion over Time (when counting by unique users for the entire funnel), User Sessions, Retention over Time, and Stickiness over Time.

 Within Event Segmentation, it works with rolling windows, rolling averages, growth percentage, and custom formulas that support time series analyses.

-Anomaly detection does not work on cumulative time series charts, or charts comparing two different time periods.
+Anomaly detection isn't compatible with cumulative time series charts, or charts comparing two different time periods.

 If you're using an hourly interval, Anomaly + Forecast supports a maximum of one group-by.